ashic/cleaning-data/CodeBook.md

 The `run_analysis.R` script carries out the following:

-1. Download the source file into a temporary location.
+1. Download the source file into the current working directory if it is not already present.
 	- This is carried out by the downloadData() helper function.
 2. Load the data from inside the zip file:
     1. The training and test data for the measurements (X), the activities (Y) and subjects (S) are loaded from the train and test folders.